motivast/motiforms/CONTRIBUTING.md

 ```
 composer install
 ```
 During installation WordPress is downloaded to wordpress directory and current directory is self symlinked to wordpress/wp-content/plugins.
-Pointing your webserver vhost to wordpress directory give you fully working WordPress instance with motiforms plugin installed.
+Pointing your webserver vhost to wordpress directory give you fully working WordPress instance with Motiforms plugin installed.

 ### Setup WordPress
 ```
 ./vendor/bin/phing wp:init
 ```

 This command will install WordPress with configuration from .env file.
-After installation you should be able to see frontend theme and backend administration.
+After installation you should have fully working WordPress instance with Motiforms plugin activated.

 ### Setup tests
 ```